paulchernoch/hilbert/README.md

   2. Perform the Hilbert Transform on a single point.
   3. Create several points and normalize them.
   4. Sort the points by the Hilbert Curve, using 11 bits per dimension.
+  5. Round trip, showing how to convert a point to the Hilbert index and back again.

 ```
         // 1.
 Create two 3-D points and get the square of the distance between them.